Legal professionals of Reuter Law Group, PC

 How will my property be divided?

-We are a community property state, which means that anything acquired during the marriage can be divided.
+Texas is a community property state, which means that anything acquired during the marriage can be divided.
 If you cannot reach an agreement, a judge will determine what they think is fair.
 It’s important to know that this does not mean the property is split 50/50.

 What is an uncontested divorce?